richinatl/TeamProfileGenerator/README.md

 ## Usage

-Answer the questions after prompted on the command line, then you will find your completed team listing in the dist folder
+Answer the questions after you're prompted on the command line, then you will find your completed team listing in the dist folder

 ## Licenses

     This project is covered under the MIT license.
 To learn more click the license button at the top.

-## Contributors
+## Contributing

-undefined
+There aren't currently any contributors, contact me if you would like to do so

 ## Tests

-Tests are written for jest to make sure the classes are being contructed properly and that the properties of the objects are accessible
+Tests are written for jest to make sure the classes are being contructed properly and that the properties of the objects are accessible.
+To run tests use npm run test

 ## Languages